ncatlab/nlab-content/pages/2/3/8/5/5832/content.md

 * Sara Negri, _Contraction-free sequent calculi for geometric theories with an application to Barr's theorem_ , Archive for Mathematical Logic **42** (2003) pp.389&#8211;401.

-For the connection with the Boolean-valued completeness theorem see
+For the connection with the Boolean-valued completeness theorem see also

 * R. Goldblatt, _Topoi - The Categorical Analysis of Logic_ , North-Holland 1982&#178;.
-(Dover reprint)
+(Dover reprint New York 2006; [project euclid](http://projecteuclid.org/euclid.bia/1403013939))

 * R. Mansfield, _The Completeness Theorem for Infinitary Logic_ , JSL **37** no.1 (1972) pp.31-34.

 * [[Michael Makkai]], [[Gonzalo E. Reyes]], _First-order Categorical Logic_ , LNM **611** Springer Heidelberg 1977.

-See also the following MO discussion: ([link](http://mathoverflow.net/questions/98729/topos-without-point-from-the-point-of-view-of-logic))